PreEmptive logo

 Seeing is Believing: Visual Studio Online Gets it Right

-In fact, it was a collection of DevOps services before DevOps really hit its stride, so last year Microsoft smartly renamed it to Azure DevOps, leaving the Visual Studio Online moniker free for later use.
+It was a collection of DevOps services before DevOps hit its stride, so last year, Microsoft smartly renamed it to Azure DevOps, leaving the Visual Studio Online moniker free for later use.

-According to Redmond Pie, Build 2019 brought Visual Studio Online back — only this time, it matches expectations.
-Although still in preview mode the new Visual Studio Online makes it possible for developers to work on and edit code from any modern web browser so long as they’re connected to the Internet.
+According to Redmond Pie, Build 2019 brought Visual Studio Online back—only this time, it matches expectations.
+Although still in preview mode, the new Visual Studio Online allows developers to work on and edit code from any modern web browser so long as they’re connected to the Internet.

-The plan here isn’t to replace Visual Studio or Visual Studio Code but supplement them with a quick-hitter tool that lets developers easily make quick edits, review pull requests or join Live Share sessions all without leaving their favorite web browser.
+The plan here isn’t to replace Visual Studio or Visual Studio Code but to supplement them with a quick-hitter tool that lets developers easily make quick edits, review pull requests, or join Live Share sessions without leaving their favorite web browser.

 .NET is also getting a refresh in the coming months.
-As noted by the official .NET blog, the next major release after .NET Core 3.0 will be .NET 5.
-This marks a significant shift for Microsoft: Moving forward, the company is opting for a single .NET framework to support Windows, Linux, macOS, iOS, Android, tvOS, watchOS and WebAssembly.
-The current release schedule has .NET Core 3.0 releasing in September of this year, followed by .NET 5 in November 2020 and “major releases” every following November.
+The official .NET blog notes that the next major release after .NET Core 3.0 will be .NET 5.
+This marks a significant shift for Microsoft: Moving forward, the company is opting for a single .NET framework to support Windows, Linux, macOS, iOS, Android, tvOS, watchOS, and WebAssembly.
+The current release schedule has .NET Core 3.0 release in September of this year, followed by .NET 5 in November 2020 and “major releases” every following November.

 Bashing Down the Doors: Linux Opens a Window

-Windows and Linux haven’t always seen eye-to-eye — but a few years ago, Microsoft opted for cooperation instead of competition and built-in support for Bash on Windows.
-At Build 2019 the company took things a step farther with the announcement of a new Windows Subsystem for Linux: WSL 2.
+Windows and Linux haven’t always been in agreement, but a few years ago, Microsoft opted for cooperation instead of competition and built-in support for Bash on Windows.
+At Build 2019, the company took things a step further with the announcement of a new Windows Subsystem for Linux: WSL 2.

 The big news?
-According to the official Microsoft blog, Windows will now ship with a Linux kernel.
+According to the official Microsoft blog, Windows will ship with a Linux kernel.
 Instead of a compatibility layer that enables communication between Windows and Linux, Microsoft engineers will build the kernel in-house using the latest stable branch.
 The result?
-Up to 20x improved performance for specific actions — such as unpacking zipped tarballs — and 2x-5x times the speed using git clones or npm install, along with full system call compatibility.
+Up to 20x improved performance for specific actions—such as unpacking zipped tarballs—and 2x-5x times the speed using git clones or npm install, along with full system call compatibility.

 Different Space, Same Experience

-VSO lets organizations quickly review or make minor changes on the fly, while the new .NET framework is designed to streamline build switching while supporting both Xamarin and client-side Blazor workloads.
-Allowing Linux in the door, meanwhile, lets Windows natively run Docker containers and should increase the efficiency of both file-system I/O and system calls.
+VSO lets organizations quickly review or make minor changes on the fly.
+At the same time, the new .NET framework is designed to streamline build switching while supporting both Xamarin and client-side Blazor workloads.
+Allowing Linux in the door lets Windows natively run Docker containers and should increase the efficiency of both file-system I/O and system calls.

-PreEmptive Protection has the same mission, viewed through the lens of application security.
-That’s why we announced our latest PreEmptive Protection releases — Dotfuscator Professional 4.41 and DashO 10.0 Beta— at Microsoft Build 2019.
-Along with a 90 percent reduction in configuration time and effort to deploy Dotfuscator’s ability to empower automation across your development process, our solutions are designed to provide in-app protection wherever, whenever they run.
-This includes protecting apps running on local servers or in the cloud, those designed using new .NET frameworks, edited in Visual Studio Online or deployed via Blazor.
+Preemptive has the same mission, viewed through the lens of application security.
+That’s why we announced our latest PreEmptive Protection releases—Dotfuscator Professional 4.41 and DashO 10.0 Beta—at Microsoft Build 2019.
+Along with a 90 percent reduction in configuration time and effort to deploy Dotfuscator’s ability to empower automation across your development process, our solutions are designed to provide in-app protection wherever and whenever they run.
+This includes protecting apps running on local servers or in the cloud, designed using new .NET frameworks, edited in Visual Studio Online, or deployed via Blazor.

 Microsoft Build 2019 makes it clear: The future of coding is changing.
-And just like Microsoft, PreEmptive is committed to empowering IT professionals with tools that both streamline the development & deployment process and enhance application security.
+Like Microsoft, PreEmptive is committed to empowering IT professionals with tools that streamline the development and deployment process and enhance application security.